-Is it possible to send messages faster than the speed of light?
-A new theory could have us testing for an answer within just a few years.
+Is it possible to send messages faster than the speed of light? could have us testing for an answer within just a few years.

 The possibility of faster than light communication is loved by science fiction authors, and mostly loathed by the physics community, mainly because according to Einstein’s (very well tested) theory of relativity it ought to mean time travel is possible, which creates all kinds of unsightly logical paradoxes (among other things).

 It is actually for precisely this reason that Einstein despised what quantum theory ended up being, despite his important role in its creation.
 Einstein and others mathematically demonstrated a phenomenon called quantum entanglement.
 This phenomenon allows two particles to communicate with one another instantaneously, apparently in complete violation of relativity.